 - Wearing incorrect clothing can contribute to heat stress, overheating, or cold injuries.

-8 First Aid Tips for Runners
+6 First Aid Tips For Runners

 Below are a few first aid tips to keep safe and avoid complications when running.

-Clean Cuts and Scrapes Right Away
+Clean Cuts And Scrapes Right Away

 A wrong step can lead to falls and open cuts.
 It is best to tend the wound right away to stop the bleeding.
 Clean the area using water and cover it to prevent infection.

-Prepare a Medical Kit
+Prepare A Medical Kit

-Let Others Know the Plan
+Let Others Know The Plan

-Do Not Pop the Blister
+Do Not Pop The Blister

 Stay Hydrated